Holistic Select canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

 The third ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth item is whitefish, a marine or freshwater species native to Canada and the California coast.
+The fourth ingredient is whitefish, a marine or freshwater species native to Canada and the California coast.

 The fifth ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, vitamins and minerals.